dashed-slug/wallets/readme.txt

 == Changelog ==

+= 3.3.5 =
+- Fix: Prevent browser caches from retrieving old assets (js,css).
+Plugin version is now part of filenames as well as in the `ver` GET parameter.
+Solves problems with some CDNs and plugins that discard the version parameter.
+- Add: Better schema index checks.
+Will report an error to the admin if any DB constraint is not in place.
+- Improve: Withdrawals are now first marked as done and then actually performed.
+If wallet returns error then withdrawal is marked as failed.
+Prevents double spend in the very unlikely event of a network disconnect while the transaction is being sent to the wallet.
+- Fix: Division by zero error fixed in the Cold Storage deposit screens.
+- Fix: For coins that have extra info (e.g. Monero Payment ID, Ripple Destination Tag), display both in Cold Storage deposit screen.

 = 3.3.4 =
 - Fix: Bug that prevented updating confirmation counts of deposits coming from transactions with multiple outputs, introduced in 3.3.2.